wger-project/wger/docs/production.rst

 * Set ``MEDIA_ROOT`` to ``/home/wger/media`` and ``STATIC_ROOT`` to ``/home/wger/static``.

-* Add the domains that your site will be accessed to `ALLOWED_HOSTS=['example.com', 'www.example.com']` (you might want to do this as the last step when you know everything els is working correctly)
+* Add the domains that your site will be accessed to `ALLOWED_HOSTS=['example.com', 'www.example.com']` (you might want to do this as the last step when you know everything else is working correctly)

 Run the installation script, this will download some CSS and JS libraries and